EdnahM/EdnahM/README.md

 Meet Edna a DataScientist from Nairobi, Kenya

-:telescope: I am currently working on building a datawarehouse integrating data aspect and enhance ease in analysis and research functionalities
+:telescope: I am currently working on building a datawarehouse integrating data aspect and enhance ease in analysis and research functionalities.Applying tech to help mums out there.

 :seedling: I’m currently taking new path in Machine Learning and Data Engineering